lieszkol/november-gallery/README.md

 <summary>Read more...</summary>

-**Example 1: Set the thumbnail size for all galleries** You can set the thumbnail size on the plugin backend settings page: **Settings → November Gallery → Thumbnails**.
+**Example 1: Set the thumbnail size for all galleries**

+You can set the thumbnail size on the plugin backend settings page: **Settings → November Gallery → Thumbnails**.
 If you want more control, go to **Settings → Image Resizer Settings**

 **Example 2: Set the thumbnail size for an individual gallery**

+You can set the thumbnail size for a specific gallery on t

 </details>